Charlottetown in Queens County, Prince Edward Island — The Atlantic Provinces (North America)

 Erected by Historic Charlottetown.

 Location.
-46° 14.461′ N, 63° 6.872′ W. Marker is in Charlottetown, Prince Edward Island, in Queens County.
-Marker is at the intersection of Water Street (Prince Edward Island Route 1) and Grafton Street, on the left when traveling north on Water Street.
+46° 14.473′ N, 63° 6.885′ W. Marker is in Charlottetown, Prince Edward Island, in Queens County.
+Marker is at the intersection of Grafton Street and Water Street (Prince Edward Island Route 1), on the right when traveling east on Grafton Street.
 Marker is located in the "Welcome to Charlottetown" plaza at the southwest corner of the intersection.
 Touch for map.
 Marker is in this post office area: Charlottetown PE C1A 1M1, Canada.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Historic Charlottetown, Prince Edward Island

 Credits.
 This page was last revised on May 17, 2020.
 It was originally submitted on May 13, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 76 times since then and 7 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on May 16, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 71 times since then.
+Photos: 1, 2. submitted on May 14, 2020, by Cosmos Mariner of Cape Canaveral, Florida.